Cornerstone Business Solutions

 Evaluating Hardware Lifecycles and the ROI of Upgrading

 Smart IT management isn’t just about buying the latest kit.
 It’s about knowing when to let go.
 Most business laptops serve their purpose for 3 to 4 years before performance begins to dip.
 Servers and networking gear usually offer more longevity, often reaching the 5 to 7-year mark.
 We see a clear “tipping point” when annual maintenance costs hit 50% of a new unit’s price.
 At this stage, your aging it hardware stops being an asset and starts being a drain on your bottom line.
+Many North East businesses are also discovering that running a virtual server environment can dramatically reduce physical hardware costs while improving resilience and scalability.

 Standardising your equipment across the organisation brings massive financial benefits.
 It simplifies your support desk’s job and ensures every member of your team has the same user experience.
 You’ll reduce downtime and make training much faster.
 Prioritise your upgrades based on business impact.
 If a specific workstation handles your core accounts, it needs modern reliability more than a communal printing station does.
 This strategic approach ensures your budget goes where it matters most.